SRF Yogis India Tour (20 Days and 19 Nights)

 9

-Drive to Serampore (15 km, 45 minutes), where Swami Shri Yukteswar had an ashram.
-Visit to the Smriti Temple erected on his ashram grounds.
-Situated near the ashram, the Anandaloka was the residence of Shri Yogananda’s uncle.
-During his college days, Shri Yogananda used to stay in this house, which has been converted into a meditation center of YSS.
-Visit to the Roy Ghat where Babaji had appeared to meet Shri Yukteswar.
-Post lunch, return to the ashram in Dakshineshwar.
+Later, drive to Serampore (15 km, 45 minutes), home to Swami Shri Yukteswar's ashram.
+Explore the Smriti Temple on the ashram grounds and Anandaloka, once the residence of Shri Yogananda's uncle and now a YSS meditation center.
+Visit the Roy Ghat, where Babaji appeared to meet Shri Yukteswar.
+Return to the ashram in Dakshineshwar after lunch.

 10

-Visit to the house of Bhaduri Mahashaya – the Levitating Saint.
-It will be followed by a visit to the 4 Garpar Road Childhood Residence of Shri Yogananda.
-To step inside the house of Shri Yogananda is an experience of a lifetime for every devotee of YSS/SRF.
+Next, explore the residence of Bhaduri Mahashaya, the Levitating Saint, followed by a visit to Shri Yogananda's childhood home at 4 Garpar Road.
+Stepping into the abode of Shri Yogananda is an unforgettable experience for every devotee of YSS/SRF.
 Return to the ashram in Dakshineshwar for dinner and overnight stay.

 11